pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 ```

 {{% /choosable %}}
+{{< /chooser >}}

-Note how we can choose to have a callback function for standard output.
-In addition, the command returns a result of the update, which we can programmatically use to drive decisions within our program.
+Notice how you can choose to have a callback function for standard output.
+In addition, the command returns a result of the update, which you can programmatically use to drive decisions within your program.
 For example, the result includes the stack outputs as well as a summary of the changes.
-For example, we could choose to take different actions if there were no resources updated.
-Or, we could use the stack outputs to drive another Pulumi program within the same Automation program.
+This means you could choose to take different actions if there were no resources updated.
+Conversely, you could use the stack outputs to drive another Pulumi program within the same Automation program.

 By now, you've hopefully gained a clearer understanding of how to utilize the Automation API.
-The possibilities are endless and we look forward to your creations!
+For additional ideas, see the [Automation API examples](https://github.com/pulumi/automation-api-examples).